Match Review

 Q, there were 2 goals from set plays.
 Please tell us your evaluation of kicker Riki HARAKAWA and the set plays themselves.

-First of all, I think today's game showed how important it is to restart.
+First of all, I think today's game demonstrated how important restarts are.
 Masato MORISHIGE's goal also came from a restart.
-Harakawa also scored a great free kick, but that's something he's good at in practice.
-We always talk about doing what we do in our daily training, and I think he did that well today.
-He gave us a really strong performance.
-The midfielders also played well, and that helped us gain momentum.
-Today, everyone gave a good performance.
-Teppei OKA did as well, and of course Soma ANZAI, Kota TAWARATSUMIDA, and Leon NOZAWA, Ryunosuke SATO also gave exciting plays.
-And Shuto NAGANO, Divine OTANI also gave good performances.
-Go HATANO, who didn't play, also prepared for the team.
-I am proud that so many players who have grown up in the academy have given such a good performance.
-In today's performance, no matter who played, I think we were able to play our football and continue to create it.
-I think it's because the players and staff are doing a good job.
+Soma ANZAI also scored a wonderful free kick, which he often practices successfully.
+We always talk about trying to do what we practice every day, and I believe he really showcased that today.
+He delivered a truly strong performance.
+The defensive midfielders also played strongly, and I think that helped us gain momentum.
+Everyone performed well today.
+Teppei OKA did, as well as Soma ANZAI and Kota TAWARATSUMIDA, of course, and Rei ONOZAWA, and Ryunosuke SATO also delivered exciting plays.
+Shuto NAGANO and Divine OTANI also contributed well.
+Even Goh HATANO, who did not play, prepared for the team.
+I am proud that so many players who have grown up in the academy delivered such great performances.
+I believe that regardless of who is on the field, we are able to play our football and continue to build on that.
+I think that is because the players and staff are making good efforts.

 [Player Interview]